SamDehaeck/GigaViewer/README.txt

-The goal of this program is to create an opengl viewer capable of working with Prosilica/AVT cameras and modify their important settings such as framerate and exposure levels.
-And allow saving the acquired images to disk.
+The goal of this program is to create an opengl viewer capable of working (mainly) with GigE cameras and modify their important settings such as framerate and exposure levels, while allowing to save the acquired images to disk.

+The program is compatible with the PvApi and Vimba SDK's, which allows it to connect to AVT cameras.
+But other camera types can be added if necessary.
 For the moment it works on linux and windows provided that it can find the opencv and QT libraries.